History of VIX

 In order to have sufficient reserves even for exceptional network situations, the bandwidth of the cross-connection between VIX1 (University of Vienna) and VIX2 (Interxion) is extended to 2 x 160 Gbps at the end of March 2017.

 New traffic record

 On 13 December 2016, traffic on VIX exceeds the "magic" 500 Gbps mark for the first time.
 The VIX team celebrates the historic event with a homemade cake (© Erwin Rennert).

 Third location at e-shelter

-At the beginning of October 2015, the third VIX site in e-shelter's data center in the 10th district is put into operation.
+At the beginning of October 2015, the third VIX site in e-shelter's (as of June 2020: NTT's) data center in the 10th district is put into operation.
 Thus, in addition to the University of Vienna in the city centre and Interxion in the north of Vienna, there is now another possibility to connect to VIX in the south of the city.
 VIX3 is connected to VIX1 and VIX2 via path redundant fiber optic links.

 The first contracts between VIX and resellers are concluded in autumn 2015.
 The new reseller program offers several advantages for potential VIX participants: They no longer have to connect their routers on-site (or via self-organized carrier links) in Vienna, but can leave all formalities and technical measures to the reseller.
 Furthermore, resellers usually provide low connection bandwidths as well (directly at VIX, the minimum is 2.5 Gbps).